MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ![Image of the NEO departmental site](media/neocorpnav.png)

-**Pre-populated site contents:**
+##### Pre-populated site contents:
-•	Home page - Provide a high-level view of big concepts that will be relevant to new hires.
+- **Home page** - Provide a high-level view of big concepts that will be relevant to new hires.
-•	Getting started – Help users quickly understand onboarding tasks, departmental procedures, and anything else that will help new hires be successful.
+- **Getting started** – Help users quickly understand onboarding tasks, departmental procedures, and anything else that will help new hires be successful.
-•	Meet the team – Introduce new hires to people, the organization structure and goals on the Leadership, The organization, and Our priorities pages.
+- **Meet the team** – Introduce new hires to people, the organization structure and goals on the Leadership, The organization, and Our priorities pages.
-•	Help and support - Highlight where to go for support and consider creating a FAQ section.
+- **Help and support** - Highlight where to go for support and consider creating a FAQ section.

-**Next steps:**Customize place-holder content, edit the site navigation, add pages as needed, and hook up social media accounts in web parts.
+**Next steps:** Customize place-holder content, edit the site navigation, add pages as needed, and hook up social media accounts in web parts.